AASHE/django-integration-settings/integration_settings/media/README.md

 This keeps media out of the repo and allows me to keep a consistent place for media, even if I use a new branch.

+## Troubleshooting

+"All my images disappeared!"
+Probably not, they're probably just 403.
+See the 'Signed vs. Unsigned AWS URLs' section above.